ToC2ME/ToC2ME/Rodriguez-Pradilla/LinEpiLoc_ToC2ME_Demo/README.md

 and then defining them in a new MATLAB script with its name ending with "_SetInputFiles.m". </p>

 <h2> Reference </h2>

-<p> Catalog_Rodriguez-Pradilla2019_PhDThesis.csv contains the seismic catalogue published in the PhD Thesis by G. Rodriguez-Pradilla, Univeristy of Calgary, which can be found <a href="https://prism.ucalgary.ca/handle/1880/111335"> here:</a></p>
+<p> This code was used to produce the catalogue published in: </p>

+<blockquote> Rodríguez-Pradilla, G. and Eaton, D. W. (2020).
+Automated Microseismic Processing and Integrated Interpretation of Induced Seismicity during a Multistage Hydraulic‐Fracturing Stimulation, Alberta, Canada.
+Bulletin of the Seismological Society of America ; 110 (5): 2018–2030. doi: <a href="https://doi.org/10.1785/0120200082">https://doi.org/10.1785/0120200082</a> </blockquote>

+<p> and </p>

 <blockquote> Rodríguez-Pradilla, G. (2019).
 Microseismic Monitoring of a Duvernay Hydraulic-Fracturing Stimulation, Alberta Canada: Processing and Interpretation assisted by Finite-Difference Synthetic Seismograms.
 PhD Thesis, University of Calgary, Calgary, AB. </blockquote>